Welcome to Trinity CE Primary School

 Attainment

-Outcomes for our school for 2019 are listed below (National Average figures in brackets)
+Outcomes for our school for 2023 and 2024 are listed below (National Average figures in brackets).

 Reading: